pallets/click/docs/kwarg-reference.md

 1. In addition to normal usage, default may be used to indicate which of the flag values is default, by `default = True`.
 6. In the simple `is_flag=True`, no. In the `--flag/--no-flag`, yes indicating you must select one.
 1. Only use case (that I can think of) is multiple parameter dependent validation
+1. The type is set implicitly, and there is only 1 right value, 1
+9. Breaks but produces a weird error.
+1. Breaks but produces a weird error.
+1. Works, but I think not in the expected way

 Abbreviations:
 * NW: No warn.
 Click does not stop you.